Pre-Travel Vaccinations

-As part of your pre-travel consultation, we'll provide recommendations about immunizations you may need for your travel.
-A nurse will administer your vaccinations and help set up follow up appointments for any vaccines that require multiple doses.
-Depending on the vaccine, we may recommend that you stay for about 15 minutes after receiving the vaccine so we can monitor you for any reactions.
+As part of your pre-travel consultation, we'll provide information about immunizations you may need for your travel.
+A nurse will administer your vaccinations and help set up follow-up appointments for any vaccines that require multiple doses.
+Depending on the vaccine, we may suggest that you stay for about 15 minutes after receiving the vaccine so we can monitor you for any reactions.

 Why are routine vaccines important for travelers?